crosscon/crosscon_soc/examples/cs_hypervisor_with_aes_gcm_example/README.md

-# Bao hypervisor with a single guest example
+# CROSSCON Hypervisor with AES-GCM accelerator example

 Here you can find an example setup of CROSSCON Hypervisor with two guests VMs that are using the AES-GCM accelerator at the same time.